 - Lump sum - If a decent profit from selling your rental is on the horizon, you can offer your tenants a larger sum to encourage them to move

-Depending on the property’s condition, you have 3 main options for how to sell rental property in Maine.
+Depending on the Maine property's condition, you have 3 main options for how to sell rental property.

 1. Real Estate Agents

 If the rental property is in good condition, work with real estate agents who will be in charge of the staging, showing, negotiating, and closing on the potential buyer.
 They will provide you with real estate advice on how to make your property more attractive.

 This convenience comes at a price in terms of paying commission to your real estate agent, repair and renovation costs per their recommendation, and all the associated costs in a home sale.

 Sell your rental property yourself (For Sale by Owner) if you have sufficient time and energy to invest in marketing your property.

 You will be responsible for the staging, showing, negotiating, and closing.
 Lack the experience needed to garner a worthwhile price?...

 Sell to a real estate investor to save time and skip the hassles.
 A huge advantage in selling to an investor is you get to cash in your investment property while doing very little.

 They typically look for sellers of as-is properties, so you wouldn't have to worry about fixing up the property or making it look nice.
 You don't even have to arrange a professional home inspection!

 The only thing you have to be prepared about is to sell at a discount since property investors factor in all the possible repair and rehabilitation costs in their offer.
 You must expect to sell the property for below market value.